 - 1. Whenever possible, procedures for new policies are developed at the same time as the policy. - 2.
 When a policy and its associated procedures are forwarded for consideration to Academic Council, Deans' Council, or Service Council, the Councils will focus on policy issues rather than procedural matters.
-The procedures are included primarily to provide added context for policy approval.

-- 3. The Procedure Owner approves the procedures accompanying each policy in order to provide assurance that the procedures are appropriate, complete, and have been reviewed by the necessary parties.
+The procedures are included primarily to provide added context for policy approval. - 3.
+The Procedure Owner approves the procedures accompanying each policy in order to provide assurance that the procedures are appropriate, complete, and have been reviewed by the necessary parties.
 Their approval will be indicated on the Policy Consultation Cover Sheet, when procedures accompany a new policy.
-The Procedure Owner will also send a message to Policy@rdc.ab.ca to inform SPA of approval of the procedures, along with an electronic Word version of the procedures. - 4.
+The Procedure Owner will also send a message to policy@rdpolytech.ca to inform the Manager, Judicial and Academic Affairs of approval of the procedures, along with an electronic Word version of the procedures. - 4.
 Subsequent amendments to existing procedures that do not impact the policy and its underlying principles may be made at the discretion of the Procedure Owner.
 The relevant Council(s) will be informed of these amendments through an agenda information item.
-The Procedure Owner will inform SPA of these changes by means of an e-mail accompanied by an electronic Word version of the approved procedures.
+The Procedure Owner will inform the Manager, Judicial and Academic Affairs of these changes by means of an e-mail accompanied by an electronic Word version of the approved procedures.